NVIDIA/thrust/README.md

 Thrust: Code at the speed of light
 ==================================

-Thrust is a parallel algorithms library which resembles the C++ Standard Template Library (STL).
+Thrust is a C++ parallel programming library which resembles the C++ Standard Library.
 Thrust's **high-level** interface greatly enhances programmer **productivity** while enabling performance portability between GPUs and multicore CPUs. **Interoperability** with established technologies (such as CUDA, TBB, and OpenMP) facilitates integration with existing software.
 Develop **high-performance** applications rapidly with Thrust!

+Thrust is distributed with the CUDA Toolkit in addition to GitHub.

 Examples
 --------